- Describe the significance of involving families in children’s active lifestyles and wellness.

 Click on the link below to watch this video from the Centers for Disease Control and Prevention.
 In this video you will learn about how one preschool teacher promotes active and healthy lifestyles for children in her care and their families.
 As you watch, think about what you can do to promote active and healthy lifestyles for children and families in your care.

-As you help families of children in your care think about promoting physical activity and a healthy lifestyle, it is also important to think about yourself and your own habits, steps, or practices that enable you to be healthy so you can be a positive role model for children and families in your program.
-These documents from the U.S. Department of Health and Human Services provide guidelines for physical activity in adults.
-Download, print, and read this information to learn about why regular physical activity is important, what kinds of activity adults need, and how to get active.
+As you help the families of children in your care, and think about promoting physical activity and a healthy lifestyle, it is also important to think about the habits and routines that keep you healthy and allow you to be a positive role model for children and families in your program.
+The Move Your Way campaign from the U.S. Department of Health and Human Services provide guidelines for physical activity in adults.
+Read and review the information to learn about why regular physical activity is important, what kinds of activity adults need, and how to get active.
 Click on the Keeping Track of Your Physical Activities to view an Activity Planner to help you create a weekly plan to stay active.

-This section includes documents you can use to promote family engagement in children’s wellness.
+This section includes resources you can use to promote family engagement in children’s wellness.

 American Academy of Pediatrics, American Public Health Association, National Resource Center for Health and Safety in Child Care and Early Education.
-(2010).
+(2012).
 Preventing Childhood Obesity in Early Care and Education Programs: Selected Standards from Caring for Our Children: National health and safety performance standards; Guidelines for early care and education programs.
 (3rd ed.).
 Elk Grove Village, IL: American Academy of Pediatrics; Washington, DC: American Public Health Association.
-Also available at http://nrckids.org/CFOC3/PDFVersion/preventing_obesity.pdf
+Retrieved from http://nrckids.org/CFOC/Childhood_Obesity

 American Academy of Pediatrics, American Public Health Association, National Resource Center for Health and Safety in Child Care and Early Education.
-(2011).
+(2019).
 Caring for Our Children: National health and safety performance standards; Guidelines for early care and education programs.
-(3rd ed.).
-Elk Grove Village, IL: American Academy of Pediatrics; Washington, DC: American Public Health Association.
-Also available at http://nrckids.org.
+(4th ed.).
+Itasca, IL: American Academy of Pediatrics; Washington, DC: American Public Health Association.
+Also available at http://nrckids.org

 Berk, L. E. (2000).
 Child Development (5th ed.).
 Needham Heights, MA: Allyn & Bacon.